Azure Standard Load Balancer overview

 Control which frontend is used for outbound

-If you want to constrain outbound connections to only originate from a specific frontend IP address, you can optionally disable outbound SNAT on the rule which expresses the outbound mapping.
+If you want to constrain outbound connections to only originate from a specific frontend IP address, you can optionally disable outbound SNAT on the rule that expresses the outbound mapping.

 Control outbound connectivity